Fatimah-Dev25/Hospital-Management-System-/README.md

 ---

 ## 🛣 Future Improvements / Roadmap 🚀
-- SMS/Email notifications for appointments and follow-ups
+- Implement a **Patient System** that allows patients to view their medical records, track appointments and receive notifications.
 - Inventory Management for medications and supplies
-- Integration with external systems (labs, pharmacies)
 - Enhanced analytics and reporting dashboards
 - Replace ADO.NET with **Entity Framework** for easier data management
-- Multi-user remote database support

 ---